-Many picture a desert as a barren and desolate place.
-At the northeastern edge of the Sonoran Desert, the monument is lush with plant life, all with their fascinating adaptations to the cycles of rain and drought.
+At the northeastern edge of the Sonoran Desert, the Monument is lush with plant life.These plants have different adaptations to the cycles of rain and drought.
 Some seeds lie dormant, waiting for the right combination of moisture and temperature.
-Other plants adapt through deep root systems seeking water far beneath the surface.
-Still other plants use their shallow root systems to collect the rain rushing across the face of the land.
+Other plants have deep root systems that seek water far beneath the surface.
+Still other plants use their shallow root systems to collect rain that rushed across the surface.
 Besides root systems, some plants rely on their leaf structure to prevent loss of moisture, while others just lose their leaves during drought.

-The different plant communities are reflective of the elevation changes within the monument.
-Sonoran Desert Scrub vegetation is most commonly seen with its mixture of cactus, flowers, shrubs, trees, and saguaros.
-Higher up, grasses and other plants are added as the vegetation transitions to a Semi-desert Grassland.
-Most surprising are the riparian areas.
+The different plant communities are reflective of the elevation changes within the Monument.
+Sonoran Desert Scrub vegetation is most commonly seen with a mixture of cactus, trees, shrubs, and flowers.
+Higher up, the vegetation transitions to a Semi-desert Grassland.
 Desert Riparian Scrub exists in canyon bottoms and washes where enough water passes through or is stored for desert trees and bushes.
-Even more amazing is the small Interior Southwestern Riparian Deciduous Forest.
-It is supported by the permanent spring in Cave Canyon.
-With its leafy shade trees and the gentle sound of running water, this desert oasis is home to mosses, ferns and the many animals that enjoy its habitat.
-No wonder many people chose this land as their home.
+There is also a small interior Southwestern Riparian Deciduous Forest supported by the permanent spring in Cave Canyon.
+With its leafy shade trees and the gentle sound of running water, this desert oasis is home to mosses, ferns, and the many animals that enjoy its habitat.